Hide Excel Formulas (with Protecting Sheet & Without It)

 Dim iDictionary As New Dictionary

-This line declares a new dictionary object called iDictionary.
-The Dictionary class allows you to store key-value pairs.
+Declares a new Dictionary object called iDictionary.
+The Dictionary class stores key-value pairs.

 Private Sub Worksheet_SelectionChange(ByVal Target As Range)

-This line defines a private subroutine called Worksheet_SelectionChange, which is an event handler that gets triggered whenever a different cell or range is selected on the worksheet.
+Defines a private subroutine called Worksheet_SelectionChange, an event handler that is triggered whenever a different cell or range is selected in the worksheet.
 The Target parameter represents the selected range.

 Dim iCell As Range